knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 After seeing a talk on JavaZone 2014 which touched on cache handling in a very unfulfilling way, I thought I'd take a stab at one of these supposedly hard problems.
 And no, it will not be off-by-one errors.

-There are many ways to do cache invalidation, and all I am going to be talking about is how we do it at Amedia, one of Norways largest online media houses.
+There are many ways to do cache invalidation, and I am going to be talking about is how we do it at Amedia, one of Norways largest online media houses.
 We use [Varnish](http://www.varnish-cache.org/)[3] for all out caching needs and the implementation is kind of tightly coupled to that.
 But the _principles should be useful across other technologies.

 ## Setup